 Not only should you create a fully responsive web design, but you also need to consider the last few generations of devices iOS devices and Apple laptops with Retina screens.
 Ignoring these high resolution screens can off up an unsavoury user experience for visitors on these devices when your graphics load and are blurry and in some cases unrecognizable.
 If you’re just now dipping your toe into the responsive web design water, you may want to brush up on responsive theory and best practices in two of our most popular articles – 6 Steps to Successful Responsive Website Design and 7 Common Mistakes to Avoid in Responsive Web Design

 In addition to ensuring your device is accessible to the growing variety of screen sizes and resolutions, you should consider designing and developing the website to accommodate viewers with disabilities as much as possible.
 Ensuring type if clear and legible, information is presented in high contrast and using descriptive ALT tags on images are some of the most common ways to ensure users with vision impairments can access your website effectively.

-With experience both web designers and business owners alike can build upon this concepts and continue to enhance their own web presence and ultimately make the web a more intuitive and functional tool.
+With experience top web designers and business owners alike can build upon these concepts and continue to enhance their own web presence and ultimately make the web a more intuitive and functional tool.
 If you have any information or experience to add and build this list, please let us know so that we can continue to create useful resources for readers.